Twix53791/openwith/README.md

 It is recommanded to combine the -a flag with -o flag for multiples files.

 #### Run complex commands?
-In the config file, the application names cannot contains spaces (there are supposed to be commands).
-It is not possible to run commands with flags, for example to run `kitty -e ranger`.
-To use this kind of complex syntax, just create a script in /usr/local/bin, running the complex command, and run this script instead with openwith.
+In the config file, you can wrap complex command between quotes : `kitty -e ranger`.
+You can also create a script running a command in /usr/local/bin and run this script instead with openwith.

 ## Config format
 The principle of openwith is to check the file type by the file extension instead of the mime type, to be faster and more customizable than xdg-open (not every file extension has a specific mime type, especially rare file extension like the camera raw files).<br>